jcpsyfcomactivate/quicken/index.rst

 Quicken is one of the most trusted personal finance tools in the U.S., helping users track expenses, manage budgets, monitor investments, and plan for retirement.

-However, downloading Quicken from unofficial sources or without verifying your version can result in errors, licensing problems, or even malware.
+However, `Download Quicken <https://quickencomdownload-help-center.readthedocs.io/en/latest/>`_ from unofficial sources or without verifying your version can result in errors, licensing problems, or even malware.
 This guide walks you through how to safely and correctly download Quicken—whether you're a first-time user or reinstalling on a new device.

 .. raw:: html